Home » CopyCat Recipes » White Fence Farm Coleslaw: Copy Cat Recipe

 • Fresh ground pepper: which belongs on coleslaw, adds a nice kick

-How Do I Make This Coleslaw?
+How To Make This Coleslaw

 1. Shred the cabbage, don’t use store bought coleslaw mix.
 The one thing about White Fence Farm Coleslaw is that you can tell the cabbage is incredibly fresh!
 Like it was just chopped that day, probably hours ago in the kitchen.
 They serve theirs as a short mince, not the long strands of cabbage you get from pre-made store mix.
 If you can shred the cabbage in your food processor, I’d recommend that.